 Duration: A tour consisting of two full-day and one half-day of birding.

 Register for this outing using the provided Sign-up form

 Special Note: There is a 10-person participant cap for this tour.
-There are currently five spaces remaining.
+There is currently 1 space available.